The Metro System Rapid Transit Network

 (Thanks to David Mieger at MTA for providing the maps.)

-The addition of the Gold Line's 13½ miles makes the 73.1-mile Metro Rail system the fifth largest rail transit system in the United States.
-The ten largest US urban rail systems (in miles, by agency) are New York City's subway (229 miles), Chicago's "L" (108), the San Francisco Bay Area's BART (104), Washington D.C.'s Metro (102), Los Angeles' Metro Rail (73), Boston's "T" (63), Atlanta's MARTA (50), the San Diego Trolley (49), Cleveland's RTA (44), and Philadelphia's SEPTA (43).
-Once the Metro Gold Line East L.A. extension, the Exposition light rail line, and the Wilshire subway extension are completed, Metro Rail will grow to about 120 miles, making it the second largest rail transit system in the country.
+The addition of the Gold Line's 13.7 miles in 2003 made the Metro Rail system the fifth largest rail transit system in the United States.
+The mileage added from the Gold Line Eastside Extension (6 miles) in 2009 and the Expo Line (8.7 miles) in 2012 has brought the total amount of rail mileage to 87.8 miles.
+The ten largest US urban rail systems (in miles, by agency) are Chicago's "L" (224 track miles), the New York City subway (209 route miles), the San Francisco Bay Area's BART (104), Washington D.C.'s Metro (103), Los Angeles' Metro Rail (88), Boston's "T" (64), the San Diego Trolley (54), Atlanta's MARTA (48), Philadelphia's SEPTA (43), and Cleveland's RTA (37).
+When the rail projects presently in the active planning and construction process are completed (Purple Line subway extension, Expo Line Phase 2, Gold Line Foothill Extension, Crenshaw/LAX Line, and Regional Connector) the Metro Rail system will comprise 125 miles, which will make it the third largest rail transit system in the country.

 The LAX Master Plan includes a proposal to create a new transit hub that includes the Green Line, with a "people mover" from there into Los Angeles International Airport itself.